jboynyc/textnets/docs/tutorial.rst

 get your data in the right shape.

 A textnet is built from a collection—or *corpus*—of texts, so we use the `Corpus` class to get our data ready.
-Each of the following snippets assumes that you have imported `Corpus` and `Textnet` like in the preceding example.
+The following snippets assume that you have imported textnets as above.

 From a Dictionary
 ~~~~~~~~~~~~~~~~~